-Discretely Presented Component Unit - Durham Technical Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+Discretely Presented Component Unit - Blue Ridge Community College Educational Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.

 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the College in support of its programs.
-The Foundation board consists of community, educational, and business leaders from Durham and Orange counties.
+The Foundation board consists of 19 members.
 Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests are restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of the College, the Foundation is considered a component unit of the College and is reported in separate financial statements because of the difference in its reporting model, as described below.